memento-box/memento-box/README.md

     1. Select "Start Coding"
     1. Copy/paste the provided emailTemplate.html into the HTML field.
     1. Set template defaults as preferred.
 Some suggestions:
-       1. From Address: your business email, possibly a designated account for administrative emails
+       1. From Address: your business email, possibly a designated account for administrative emails.
+This email __must__ use the same domain as the domain you have registered with MailChimp/Mandrill for your transactional emails.
        1. From Name: "Memento Box"
        1. Subject: "You've received a Memento Box!"
     1. You can preview the content by selecting "Preview and Test".
 Testing will allow you to input your email address and you will receive a test version of your email to your inbox, assuming that you have authenticated your domain properly.
 You can also either save the template as a draft ("Save Draft"), in which case the API call will not work, or publish it ("Publish") when it's final.
  1. Once your email is saved as a template, the API should correctly prompt the template to send with the appropriate dynamic content pulled from the application database and plugged in.
+    1. __NOTE:__ Emails MUST come from the same domain that's associated with the account/API key.
+The API request requires a from email.
+Because the project does not currently have a domain, this parameter is specified as  `` "from_email": `${process.env.FROM_EMAIL}` `` in order that the tester can use their own domain.
+To use your domain, insert the from email in your `.env` file as `FROM_EMAIL=youremail@yourdomain.com` and use the current setup.
+Alternately, you can replace `${process.env.FROM_EMAIL}` with `"youremail@yourdomain.com"` within the API request.